sachinkr91/api-rest-meetings/libs/java/docs/ApplicationApi.md

 ApplicationApi apiInstance = new ApplicationApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-Integer clientId = 56; // Integer | The ID of the client application of interest.
+String clientId = "clientId_example"; // String | The ID of the client application of interest.
 This value was given as a response during client application creation. try {
     ApplicationSecret result = apiInstance.regenerateClientApplicationSecret(userId, clientId);
     System.out.println(result);